In a world where hundreds of beauty products are released each month, few creams manage to hang onto the shelves for more than a few years.

-Pommades, waxy salves made with animals fats (like lanolin), herbs and essential oils, date back to the Middle Ages.
-Monks made them (hence why they were called “divine”) to treat all kinds of bruises and wounds.
+Pommades are waxy salves made with animals fats (like lanolin), herbs and essential oils.
+They date back to the Middle Ages, when monks (that’s why they were called “divine”) made them to treat all kinds of bruises and wounds.

 Their popularity soon spread all over Europe.
 Over the centuries, every pharmacist created its own version, competing against one another for customers.
 The winner was Butler & Co.
 Their Pommade Divine was made with ingredients from the Far East, including cinnamon, benzoin, nutmeg, clove, and stirax.
 Even Queen Victoria was a fan.

 Soon, Pommade Divine became a staple in every British household.
 Until the late 1980s, when the company that made it, axed it.
 When Diana Heimann, former Vogue editor, heard the news, she was distraught.
-To please, her husband David did what any decent husband would do: he bought the brand (if that’s not love, I don’t know what is)!
+To cheer her up, her husband David did what any decent husband would do: he bought the brand (if that’s not love, I don’t know what is)!

 Pommade Divine is a versatile balm that cures many ills.
 It treats dry skin, chapped lips, rough heels, rashes, bruises, itches, insects burns, cracked nipples, blisters, and even stretch marks.